Magnetic Anisotropy in Spin-3/2 with Heavy Ligand in Honeycomb Mott Insulators: Application to CrI$_3$: Spin gap and finite transition temperature

 \section{Spin gap and finite transition temperature}

-The preceding results suggest that it is likely that CrI$_3$ has dominant FM Heisenberg and smaller Kitaev interaction while the magnetic anistoropy is originated from the distortion of the octahedra together with the SOC of heavy ligands.
-The magnetic ordering pattern changes from bulk to films, suggesting a strong coupling between magnetism and crystal structures, which further implies the importance of the distorted octahedra in the presence of SOC.
-Our microscopic model has some overlap with the previous studies.
-The Kitaev and on-site Ising anistoropy in addition to the Hisenberg interaction were found in Ref.\cite{Xu2018Kitaev} using the density functinal theory.
-If $\Gamma = \Gamma^\prime$, the $J \Gamma \Gamma^\prime$ model maps to the XXZ model\cite{Lado2017XXZ,Kim2019XXZ} in the $a-b-c$ crystallographic coordinate
+The preceding results suggest that it is likely that CrI$_3$ has dominant FM Heisenberg and smaller Kitaev interaction, and the magnetic anistoropy originates from the distortion of the octahedra together with the SOC of heavy ligands.
+The magnetic ordering pattern changes from bulk to films \cite{Huang2017MonolayerCrI3,SivadasNANO2018,JiangPRB2019,JangPRM2019,Kim2019PNAS,SorianoSSC2019}, suggesting a strong coupling between magnetism and crystal structures, which further implies the importance of the distorted octahedra in the presence of SOC.
+Our microscopic model has an interesting connection to the previous studies.
+The Kitaev and single-ion anistoropy in addition to the Heisenberg interaction were found in Ref.\cite{Xu2018Kitaev} using density functional theory.
+If $\Gamma = \Gamma^\prime$, the $J-\Gamma-\Gamma^\prime$ model maps to the XXZ model\cite{Lado2017XXZ,Kim2019XXZ} in the $a-b-c$ crystallographic coordinate

 where $J_{ab} = J -\Gamma$ and $J_c = 3 \Gamma$.

 Since the exchange parameters strongly depend on $J_H/U$, $\Delta_c/U$, and tight binding parameters, it is useful to obtain experimental inputs to determine some parameters.
 The inelastic neutron scattering experiments and magneto-Raman spectroscopy have reported a spin gap of approximately 0.36 meV at the Brillouin zone (BZ) center $\Gamma$-point.\cite{Chen2018Neutron,CenkerNP2020} This is also consistent with a small anistoropy found in the ferromagnetic resonance experiment\cite{Lee2020PRL}, which is about $0.07$ meV leading to the spin gap of 0.3 meV.